feto-, fet-, feti-, foeto-, foet- +

 The brain damage that is a result of alcohol fetopathy is often accompanied by, and reflected in, distinctive facial stigmata or characteristics which are indicative of a disease or abnormalities.

-4. Marked by excessive self-indulgence and moral decay; such as, "a decadent life of excessive money and no sense of responsibility"; "a group of effete self-professed intellectuals".
+4. Marked by excessive self-indulgence and moral decay: Greg lived a decadent and effete life of excessive spending and no sense of responsibility.

 5. Etymology: From Latin effetus (feminine, effeta) "unproductive, worn out (with bearing offspring)"; literally, "that has given birth" from ex- "out" plus fetus, "childbearing, offspring".
 The sense of "exhausted" is from 1662; that of "morally exhausted" from 1790, led to "decadent" in the nineteenth century.

 2. Etymology: from Old French faon, "young animal"; from Vulgar Latin fetonem, accusative of feto, from Latin fetus, "an offspring".

 The following fawn, fawning definitions as a verb are not related etymologically to the above fawn:1.
 To seek attention or to try to win favor by flattery and obsequious behavior: The dog was fawning all over him when he came home from work.

 2. To attempt to please someone by showing enthusiastic affection: Little Susi was fawning on her mother and doing little chores voluntarily because she wanted to have an ice cream later on that day.

 3. Etymology: from Old English fagnian, "rejoice"; from fægen, "glad"; used in Middle English to refer to expressions of delight, especially a dog wagging its tail, hence "to act slavishly".

 Historically, a fetus was thought to be capable of living after the 20th gestational week.
 But, in reality. a baby does not have much of a chance to survive when it is born before 24 completed weeks of gestation.